Build a Beginner-Friendly Resource Library From Existing Posts

 Step 1: Audit What You Already Have

-Before building structure, you need inventory.
-Most blogs already contain enough content to support a useful beginner library, but the material is often uneven in quality, depth, and format.
-Start by listing every relevant post in a spreadsheet or document.
+Before you redesign anything, start with inventory.
+Most blogs have enough content to support a beginner library, but that material is often scattered, uneven, or difficult to navigate.

 - Title